streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 #### Test

-After the resources are ready, you can test the geo-replication by producing and consuming messages.
+After the resources are ready, you can test Geo-replication by producing and consuming messages.
-- Run the command `./bin/pulsar-client produce geo-test/testn1/topic1 -m "hello" -n 10` in the cluster1.
+- Open a terminal and run the command `./bin/pulsar-client produce geo-test/testn1/topic1 -m "hello" -n 10` to produce messages to `cluster1`.
-- Run the command `./bin/pulsar-client consume geo-test/testn1/topic1 -s sub -n 0` in the cluster2.
+- Open another terminal and run the command `./bin/pulsar-client consume geo-test/testn1/topic1 -s sub -n 0` to consume messages from `cluster2`.